-With an extra study or training in marketing, you may land into a great career that takes advantage of the many skills that you already have.
+With extra study or training in marketing, you may land into a great career that takes advantage of the many skills that you already have.
 A remarkable field you can get into is internet marketing.
-If you are adaptable, enjoy challenges, and creative, then this career can be good for you.
+If you are adaptable, enjoy challenges, and be creative, then this career can be good for you.

 14. Public Relations (PR) Specialist